Record rainfall forces evacuations and rescues in Oklahoma as a storm leaves 3 dead in Pennsylvania

 In Lexington, Oklahoma, a city of about 2,000 located about 40 miles (64 kilometers) southeast of Oklahoma City, a handful of homes were evacuated Wednesday as floodwaters rose and several streets were closed, officials said.

+Oklahoma City set a record on Wednesday with 11.94 inches (30.33 centimeters) of rain in April, surpassing the 1947 mark of 11.91 inches (4.85 centimeters), said Oklahoma State Climatologist Gary McManus.

+Meanwhile, he said, Oklahoma was poised to break the 1942 record for statewide rainfall average of 8.32 inches (21.13 centimeters) for the month of April.

-In the Dallas area, departures were grounded at Dallas Love Field and Dallas-Fort Worth International Airport because of thunderstorms, according to the Federal Aviation Administration.
+In the Dallas area, departures were grounded at Dallas Love Field and Dallas-Fort Worth International Airport for part of the day because of thunderstorms, according to the Federal Aviation Administration.
 Hundreds of flights were canceled at DFW International Airport and dozens at Love Field, according to FlightAware.

 More than 425,000 customers were without power in Pennsylvania and another 40,000 were in the dark in Ohio after Tuesday night's powerful storm, according to PowerOutage.us.
 Neighboring states, including Michigan, New York and West Virginia also reported thousands of outages.